 So, a developer starts work on a game only to stop at the vast possibilities before them.
 They might know what they want to do, what systems they want to have, but where to put them all?
 Well, how one goes about making their game is always up to them.
 One can construct node trees in a myriad of ways.
 But, for those who are unsure, this helpful guide can give them a sample of a decent structure to start with.

 A game should always have a sort of „entry point“; somewhere the developer can definitively track where things begin so that they can follow the logic as it continues elsewhere.
-This place also serves as a bird’s eye view to all of the other data and logic in the program.
+This place also serves as a bird’s eye view of all of the other data and logic in the program.
 For traditional applications, this would be the „main“ function.
 In this case, it would be a Main node.

 - Node „Main“ (main.gd)